 - IXUS – iShares Core MSCI Total International Stock ETF

 - VTEB – Vanguard Tax-Exempt Bond ETF

 Introduction – Creating a Tax-Efficient ETF Portfolio

 Whether it's for shorter investing horizons, income investing, or retirement account spillover, investing in taxable accounts is unavoidable sometimes.
 It's usually a good problem to have.

-ETFs are particularly attractive for tax-efficient investing, but not all ETFs are created equally.
-Specifically, we’re looking for ETFs with tax-efficient structure, passive management, low turnover, low capital gains distributions, low fees, and low dividend yield.
+ETFs are particularly attractive for tax-efficient investing in a taxable brokerage account, but not all ETFs are created equally.
+Specifically, we're looking for ETFs with tax-efficient structure, passive management, low turnover, low capital gains distributions, low fees, and low dividend yield.
 Among these options are broad core stock funds, Growth stock funds, treasury bonds, and municipal bonds.